 - Funded teams will design a process for healthy collaboration among their team and new collaborators (e.g., setting goals and intentions, exploring common interests, creating shared decision-making processes, welcoming new/diverse voices to the team)

-- Funded teams will publicly share their collaborative work (e.g., through posts on OEI’s Ripple Effect blog, on a website managed by the team, in a “town hall” or other public forum, public network map)
+- Funded teams will publicly share their collaborative work (e.g., through posts on the Einhorn Center’s Ripple Effect blog, on a website managed by the team, in a “town hall” or other public forum, public network map)

 - Teams will submit annual report on their network growth, activities, evaluations of impact, use of funds, and future plans for the network